true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 net.aggregation[4] = RknnCompatibleL2Norm()  # Replacing the second L2Norm layer
 ```

+This would allow the model to be converted to RKNN format.
+However, this approach is not applicable to trainable layers, as the weights would be lost.

 ## Disclaimer

 This guide is far from being extensive as RKNN offers a lot of features and options, which are not covered here.